d2alphame/derml/README.md

 ```

 There's a special case of assigning to an array while using the 'space' as the separator for the elements.
 Here's an
 example of that.
-Simply specify the name of the array followed by it's elements separated by spaces.
-In this case,
-anything not whitespace is part of an element.
+Use '@' to assign the elements to the array separating the elements with spaces.
+Everything not whitespace, would belong to an element.
+For example
 ```
 	# This array has 4 elements in it
-	space-separated[] 1 2 3 elements
+	space-separated[] @ 1 2 3 elements

 	# This is an array with 2 elements.
-	names[] toph beifong
+	names[] @ toph beifong
 ```

 ## Sections